AndresContreras1034/AndresContreras1034/README.md

 ## 🧠 About Me

-I'm a Systems Engineering student who builds clean, scalable solutions in backend, automation, and data analysis.
-Focused on real-world impact through code and continuous learning.

-- 🎓 **Systems Engineering (6th semester)**
-- 💻 **Backend · Automation · Data Analysis**
-- ⚙️ **Java · Python · SQL · APIs · Dashboards**
-- 🌍 **Future Data Analytics Master's – Spain**
-- 🚀 **I build scalable, impactful tools — clean code first**

-## 💼 Why I Code

-I'm driven by the challenge of building efficient, real-world solutions through code.
-I focus on backend systems, automation, and data analysis because I enjoy making tools that solve problems clearly and effectively.

-My goal is to write code that works — clean, scalable, and maintainable.
-I’m not here to reinvent the wheel, but to understand how it turns and how to make it better.
+I’m a Systems Engineering student who focuses on backend, automation, and data analysis.
+I like building things that work, are easy to maintain, and actually solve problems.
+I’m not trying to reinvent anything — just understand how it works and make it better when I can.
 ## ⚙️ Technologies I Use

 ### 💻 Programming Languages